hakantektas/crypto-ht/README.md

 This script is written in Python 3 and built with a GPT-3 based helper provided by  [OpenAI](https://openai.com/)

 Binance APIs are used.
-For more information, see the [Binance API](https://binance-docs.github.io/apidocs/spot/en/#introduction)'leri incelenebilir .
+For more information, please refer to the [Binance API](https://binance-docs.github.io/apidocs/spot/en/#introduction)

 🛠️ **Python Setup**